cardinalblue/ardis/README.md

     irb> m.users.limit(2).to_a
      => [ #<User id: 1, ... >, #<User id: 2, ... > ]

+The instance that holds the Series (in the example above `m`) is referred to as the "container".

 When retrieveing objects from a collection, most of the methods familiar from `ActiveRecord` relations work: